 The injections for the medical treatment of male and female pattern baldness (androgenetic alopecia), PRP can be injected into the balding scalp to potentially stimulate thin (miniaturized) hair to grow into thicker (terminal) hairs.
 Patients with thinning, but not totally bald, areas would be the best candidates.

-Viviscal Professional Supplements for Hair Loss works in the Anagen Stage (growth phase) which helps each hair grow longer stronger and healthier.
+Viviscal Professional Supplements for Hair Loss works in the Anagen stage (growth phase) which helps each hair grow longer stronger and healthier.

-Viviscal Professional is the #1 clinically proven hair growth supplement with 7 published clinical trials and 25 years of research have brought the world the most trusted hair growth supplement.
+Viviscal Professional is the #1 clinically proven hair growth supplement with 7 published clinical trials and 25 years of research that have brought the world the most trusted hair growth supplement.